 Tony Martinez Weighs in on the Power of a Mentor

-Saen and I have been in business for over 20 years now.
+I have been in business for over 30 years now.
 After all that time I am very aware that while we may be experts in the field, and we have highly trained students reading our blog articles, it never hurts to talk about the basics.
 This is not to mention of course that we have new members joining us daily, so if we were to assume everyone has the same level of knowledge regarding tax liens and tax deeds then we would be providing a disservice.
 And that we will not do!

 Just yesterday I was helping a student understand how the opening bid of a property is determined.
 They were worried that after winning the property at auction, they would be responsible for paying any tax liens against the property.
 This was a valid concern, as we advise that most states do not clear tax deed property titles of government liens.
 However, I was able to help them understand that they have no reason to be concerned and assured them that I appreciated their question.

 The back taxes and fees typically determine the opening bid of a tax deed property.
 If you were investing in a state that had tax liens and tax deeds, and other investors had purchased those tax liens, then by bidding on the property you would be paying off those liens.

 The proceeds of the auction will pay off the lien holders investments plus interest.
 So, you will not be responsible for paying off the tax liens later, as you did so by purchasing the property at auction.
 This is not to mention that we all know you completed your due diligence on the property and have landed yourself a great deal.